samereberlin/LibroJS/README.md

 | booleanState | boolean | The default page firstly boolean state. |

 #### isHistoryManaged()
-Returns the history managed boolean state, which indicates if the stack must be manipulate by WebApp.
+Returns the history managed boolean state, which indicates if the stack must be manipulate by libro.

 **Returns:** {boolean} The history managed boolean state.

 #### setHistoryManaged(booleanState)
-Set the history managed boolean state, which indicates if the stack must be manipulate by WebApp.
+Set the history managed boolean state, which indicates if the stack must be manipulate by libro.

 **Parameters:**